Nutangithub01/Growth99_Frontwebsite.github.io/README.md

 The webpage is responsive in all the devices.

-The live demo link for this project:- https://github.com/user-attachments/assets/09c39a58-eb6c-47ce-9fcf-bfcd13b01ee2
+A video link for a short presentation explaining my approach :- https://github.com/user-attachments/assets/09c39a58-eb6c-47ce-9fcf-bfcd13b01ee2